Sanrio Puroland: Other attractions

 Visitors can ring Hello Kitty's Bell of Happiness, located inside the Tree of Wisdom.

-Other attractions inside Sanrio Puroland include five food factory displays (candy, juice, chocolate, bread, and ice cream), and a game corner with kids' rides, purikura booths, and UFO catchers.
+There are also five food factory displays (candy, juice, chocolate, bread, and ice cream), and a game corner with kids' rides, purikura booths, and UFO catchers.

 Former attractions

 Monster Planet of Godzilla was a former simulator attraction featuring Godzilla that ran from March 18, 1994 to July 1, 1998.

 Live entertainment

 Main parades

 The main parades of Sanrio Puroland take place around the Tree of Wisdom in Puro Village (first floor).
-The current main parade is "Miracle Gift Parade", which debuted in late 2015 to commemorate Sanrio Puroland's 25th anniversary.
+The current main parade is the "Miracle Gift Parade", which debuted in late 2015 to commemorate Sanrio Puroland's 25th anniversary.
 Past parades and seasonal parades are as follows: